The Happenings on Shaw Hill

 I just nodded my head yes.

 Dr. Scotts was expressionless, but his color was a bit gray.
 He made another note in his notebook.
+“Tell me about the dreams, Mr. Taylor.
+Are they nightmares?”

 “Yes.”